Black Heels Are Fine, But in France, Everyone Knows This Shoe Color Looks Better With White Dresses

 On Alexandra Saint Mleux: Jacquemus dress, shoes, bag, and jewelry

 Clearly, all the fashion girls in France have a thing for heels of the burgundy variety, and it's about time everyone else catches on.
-Below, shop the best burgundy heels on the market this summer.
+Below, shop the best burgundy heels and white dresses on the market this summer.

 Eliza Huber is an NYC-based senior fashion editor who specializes in trend reporting, brand discovery, and the intersection of sports and fashion.
 She joined Who What Wear in 2021 from Refinery29, the job she took after graduating with a business degree from the University of Iowa.
 She's launched two columns, Let's Get a Room and Ways to Wear; profiled Dakota Fanning, Diane Kruger, Katie Holmes, Gracie Abrams, and Sabrina Carpenter; and reported on everything from the relationship between Formula One and fashion to the top runway trends each season.
 Eliza lives on the Upper West Side and spends her free time researching F1 fashion imagery for her side Instagram accounts @thepinnacleoffashion and @f1paddockfits, watching WNBA games, and scouring The RealReal for discounted Prada.